yalmip/yalmip.github.io/_posts/2017-06-27-longshort.md

 layout: single
 excerpt: "There is more than one way to skin a cat"
 title: Nonconvex long-short constraints
-tags: [Integer programming, Logic programming, Cardinality, Finance]
+tags: [Integer programming, Logic programming, Cardinality, Finance, Portfolio optimization]
 comments: true
 date: 2017-06-27
 ---